Blake D. Moret Sells 20,000 Shares of PTC Inc. (NASDAQ:PTC) Stock

-PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of PTC stock in a transaction on Friday, March 31st.
-The shares were sold at an average price of $127.62, for a total transaction of $2,552,400.00.
-Following the completion of the sale, the director now directly owns 7,135,832 shares of the company’s stock, valued at approximately $910,674,879.84.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of PTC stock in a transaction on Wednesday, April 5th.
+The shares were sold at an average price of $126.58, for a total transaction of $2,531,600.00.
+Following the completion of the sale, the director now directly owns 7,075,832 shares of the company’s stock, valued at $895,658,814.56.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.

-PTC (NASDAQ:PTC – Get Rating) last announced its earnings results on Wednesday, February 1st.
-The technology company reported $0.99 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.00 by ($0.01).
-The firm had revenue of $465.91 million for the quarter, compared to analyst estimates of $464.43 million.
-PTC had a return on equity of 18.20% and a net margin of 17.62%.
-The company’s revenue for the quarter was up 1.8% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.65 EPS.
-As a group, sell-side analysts expect that PTC Inc. will post 3.01 earnings per share for the current year.
+PTC (NASDAQ:PTC – Get Rating) last released its earnings results on Wednesday, February 1st.
+The technology company reported $0.99 earnings per share for the quarter, missing analysts’ consensus estimates of $1.00 by ($0.01).
+The company had revenue of $465.91 million during the quarter, compared to analysts’ expectations of $464.43 million.
+PTC had a net margin of 17.62% and a return on equity of 18.20%.
+The firm’s revenue was up 1.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $0.65 earnings per share.
+On average, research analysts expect that PTC Inc. will post 3.01 EPS for the current fiscal year.

 Institutional Inflows and Outflows